 Sl.
-Course Credits Credit Distributi on of the Course Eligibility Pre-
+Course Credits Credit Distributi Eligibility Pre-

-No. Title & Lecture Tutorial Practical/Practice Criteria Requisite
+No. Title & Lecture Tutorial Criteria Requisite

 Code of the

 Course

 (if any)

 2. Biomechanics 04 3 0 1 XII Pass NIL

 Objective:

 The objective of this course is to provide an understanding with practical skills to the learners about Sports Biomechanics and its applications to sports as well as to develop the foundation of sports biomechanics for performance analysis and improvement.